predicer-tools/hertta/README.md

 # hertta

+> [!WARNING]
+> **This project is currently under development and may not be fully functional.**
+> Please note that the interface for this program is not working as expected.
+We are actively working on improvements and updates.
+Thank you for your patience.

 This Rust project provides a [GraphQL](https://graphql.org/) server for the Hertta system, offering an API for optimization, electricity price fetching, and weather forecast jobs.

 ## 1. Install Rust and Cargo